samber/do/docs/docs/glossary.md

 Top-level scope.

+## Virtual scope

+A chain of Service invocation will instantiate many VirtualScope, to track dependency cycles.

 ## Child scope

 A scope that is nested within another scope.
 Variables defined in a child scope are only accessible within that scope and any nested scopes.